CommonJS Module Resolution

 delete require.cache[require.resolve('./myModule')];

-Debugging resolution
+Debugging Resolution

-const Module = require('module');
+const Module = require('node:module');

-And require.resolve.paths('some-pkg') shows the search paths for a specific specifier, including NODE_PATH and global directories.
+console.log(Module._nodeModulePaths(process.cwd()));require.resolve.paths('some-pkg') shows the search paths for a specific specifier, including NODE_PATH and global directories.

-const Module = require('module');
+const Module = require('node:module');

 const orig = Module._findPath;

-Module._findPath = function(request, paths, isMain) {
+Module._findPath = function(request, paths, ...rest) {

 console.log('findPath:', request, paths);

-return orig.call(this, request, paths, isMain);
+return orig.call(this, request, paths, ...rest);